English for Speakers of Other Languages (ESOL)

 Adult Computer Classes

-The AABFI Computer Program consists of a classroom of multiple computer stations with an hour and half classes meeting immediately following the English classes.
+EAABF's Computer Program consists of a classroom of multiple computer stations with an hour and half classes meeting immediately following the English classes.
 These classes are taught in English and Spanish due to the overwhelming number of students who have limited command of the English language.

 The computer program offers basic computer skills to familiarize participants with the components of the computer, tools to create documents and use of the internet.
 Program emphasizes on programs such as MS Office 2013: